charmainekruger/charmainekruger.github.io/_posts/2020-01-09-iframe-post.md

 **Is there a solution?**

 Yes, there are a couple of solutions out there.
-I will elaborate on one of the solutions below.
+I will only elaborate on one of the solutions below.
 Even though this solution is not perfect, I have seen drastic improvements in the accuracy of data around tracking iframes, after implementing this solution.
 And we are talking about iframes here, nothing about them is easy or perfect :)

-## Solution 1: postMessage
+## Solution: postMessage

 postMessage is a browser functionality that allows you to send messages between the iframe and the parent frame (main website).
 When I started my measurement career, the postMessage API was not around, which left me stuck in my iframe-inception world, but these days browsers all support the postMessage API.